3-2 MPH Program

 Applicants to the 3-2 MPH program must apply through SOPHAS – the centralized application service for public health.

 Applicants should apply early in the spring of their junior year so that fall coursework can be considered.
 Applications should be submitted by March 1 of junior year.

 3-2 Program Enrollment and Financial Aid

 Students accepted into the 3-2 MPH program will remain coded prime to their undergraduate division in university systems (i.e., WebSTAC) for their fourth year of study, even though the student will be completing graduate-level coursework at the Brown School.
-The student will be coded prime to the Brown School MSW program in their fifth year of study.
+The student will be coded prime to the Brown School MPH program in their fifth year of study.

 3-2 MPH students will continue to be charged the standard full-time undergraduate tuition rate for the fourth year of study.
 They will receive financial aid for the fourth year based on their eligibility for undergraduate financial aid awards, including Pell Grants.

 In the fifth year, 3-2 students will be charged at the MPH tuition rate applicable to that academic year.
 Any Brown School scholarship awarded at admission to the 3-2 program will only apply to the fifth year.